anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 This constitution may be amended, removed, or added by an affirmative vote of two-thirds of members with voting privileges.
 The complete proposed written text of any amendment(s) to this constitution must be submitted to the representatives of the teams before the amendment(s) can be voted on.

-## Finances
+## Budget
-The Commissioner shall determine the franchise and annual entry fees.
-All other fees will be levied at the discretion of the League Commissioner.
-Fees shall be levied with the understanding that the League is a not for profit organization.
+A budget for the next fiscal year shall be prepared by the Commissioner for presentation and approval of the Board.
+The budget shall conssit the annual Member dues, other income, and expected expenditures for the operating year.
+The board shall present the approved budget for information to league Members.

 # By-Laws